Venafi/vault-pki-backend-venafi/README-ADVANCED.md

 1. To verify that the Vault is working, run `make consul_template_fake -e`.

-1. Run the following commands to check Venafi Platform:
+1. Run the following commands to check Certificate Manager, Self-Hosted:

     ```text
     make consul_template_tpp -e